Noty8udod/osu-medal-pack-collections/README.md

 ## Final note

-This project mainly exists so other medal hunters don't have to organize everything from scratch like I did (which took me two days).
-It should also help newer players get up and running faster downloading packs and keeping track of them in a big library isn't the most straightforward thing, especially if you have a preferred sort order set up.
-By importing the collection metadata into osu! using a tool like collection manager, newer players get a progression path that isn't just climbing the leaderboard or farming pp.
+This project mainly exists so other medal hunters don't have to organize everything from scratch like I did, which took me two days.
+It should also help players get up and running faster, since downloading packs and keeping track of them in a big library isn't the most straightforward thing, especially if you have a preferred sort order set up.
+By importing the collection metadata into osu! using a tool like Collection Manager, players get a progression path that isn't just climbing the leaderboard or farming pp.

 Native collection import/export in osu! would make all of this way smoother one day, but hopefully this does the job in the meantime.